r21meghashyam/indian-election-2019-dataset/readme.md

 Data is available in JSON as well as CSV format. votes.csv & votes.json contains the votes for each candidates along with vote share and other details.

-The extracting program is saving data to mongodb, if you are interested in modifying or running the program then please install all the prerequisites for the program to run.
+index.js extracts the data and stores it in votes.json in the same folder.
+It is a minfied file.

+usemongo.js needs mongoDB server running, it just stores the extracted data in the database.
+Here data is extracted and the data is saved as json & csv.

 ## Pre requisites
 1. Node js, Version 10 or above
-2. MongoDB
+2. MongoDB (optional)
-3. Git Bash (for git clone)
+3. Git Bash (optional, for git clone)

 ## Installation
 ```